thegooddocsproject/templates/quickstarts/quickstart-template.md

 ### Step 1: {Step name}

+:information_source: You can use this format to describe your step:
+Explanatory text
-:information_source: Include any code samples, snippets, or screenshots that helps your users to complete the task.
-If users should see a result after completing this step, make sure to include it.
+(Optional) Code sample or screenshot that helps your users complete this step.
+(Optional) Result on completing this step.

 #### (Optional) Sub step 1: {Substep name}